For Media Inquiries

-Artists featured in the Art is Art will include influential Canadian Jann Arden, Leonard Cohen, Kevin Drew (Broken Social Scene), Hugh Dillon (Headstones), Marc Jordan, Chantal Kreviazuk, Lights, Jay Malinowski (Bedouin Soundclash), Sarah McLachlan, Dylan Phillips (Half Moon Run), Devon Portielje (Half Moon Run), Serena Ryder, Buffy Sainte-Marie, Tom Wilson (Junkhouse, Blackie and the Rodeo Kings and LeE HARVey OsMOND), Josh Winstead (Metric) and Royal Wood.
+Artists featured in the Art is Art will include influential Canadian Jann Arden, Leonard Cohen, Kevin Drew (Broken Social Scene), Hugh Dillon (Headstones), Marc Jordan, Chantal Kreviazuk, Lights, Jay Malinowski (Bedouin Soundclash), Sarah McLachlan, Murray McLauchlan, Dylan Phillips (Half Moon Run), Devon Portielje (Half Moon Run), Serena Ryder, Buffy Sainte-Marie, Tom Wilson (Junkhouse, Blackie and the Rodeo Kings and LeE HARVey OsMOND), Josh Winstead (Metric) and Royal Wood.

 “The Ottawa Art Gallery is pleased to partner with the JUNO Awards to produce this exhibition which exemplifies the fact that many artists work across disciplines and excel not just in music but in the visual arts as well.”